RunOmarArias/pokedex/README.md

 ## Description

-Simple pokedex wrote in the librery React.
+Simple pokedex typed in the librery React.
 It shows a list with the first 150 pokemons.
 Each pokemon has a name, default and shiny sprite, and its stats.

 ## Available Scripts